Overview

 This core module has been designed to provide students with a unique learning opportunity where two innovative disciplines – creative writing and marketing – are studied together to provide students with advanced creative writing for marketing skills.
 This module will equip students with both a broad range of advanced creative writing skills and contemporary marketing principles and theories that are grounded in academic research and real-world practice.

-Taking the basic marketing concepts and contrasting them with newer relational and service-based perspectives in a module that is designed to be motivational, creative, applied and relevant to today’s marketing practice.
+This module focuses on developing an understanding of concepts of marketing, marketing mix principles and practices.
+It aims to bring contemporary marketing perspectives to students new to the concept of marketing.
+It will take the basic marketing concepts and will contrast them with newer relational and service-based perspectives in a module that is designed to be motivational, creative, applied and relevant to today’s marketing practice.

 The module aims to enable students to conduct an independent research project that demonstrates an advanced knowledge of relevant methodologies, creative writing practices and core marketing principles.
 Students are expected to identify a research question, conduct data collection and analysis, and present their results to a professional industry standard.